-Mission Statement

-Together we create a happy and caring community where all our children love to learn and want to achieve

-'I feel safe at Tudor because the teachers are here and my friends can help me too.'
-(Year 3 child)

-Tudor Primary is very proud of the work it continues to do to make sure that children can remain safe.
-As the most recent county feedback states: 'There is a strong culture of safeguarding... and the site is now more secure and practice observed reflects aligned and consistent expectations and procedures.'
-(County adviser; Sep 2019)
+Mission Statement Together we create a happy and caring community where all our children love to learn and want to achieve 'I feel safe at Tudor because the teachers are here and my friends can help me too.'
+(Year 3 child) Tudor Primary is very proud of the work it continues to do to make sure that children can remain safe.
+Recent feedback from our County Adviser states: 'There is a strong culture of safeguarding... and the site is now more secure and practice observed reflects aligned and consistent expectations and procedures.'
+Safeguarding is regarding as highly effective by all stake holders including our governors and county.
 Keeping our children and ourselves safe is something that should always be on the forefront of our minds and takes many forms.
 This document aims to highlight all of the different policies and procedures so that we can remain aware and consistent in our approach and the children are able to have a voice and feel protected within our school community.
 Our Safeguarding Team